froala/ember-froalacharts/README.md

 ## Going beyond Charts

-- Explore 20+ pre-built business specific dashboards for different industries like energy and manufacturing to business functions like sales, marketing and operations [here](https://www.fusioncharts.com/explore/dashboards).
+- Explore 20+ pre-built business specific dashboards for different industries like energy and manufacturing to business functions like sales, marketing and operations [here](https://www.froalacharts.com/explore/dashboards).
-- See [Data Stories](https://www.fusioncharts.com/explore/data-stories) built using FusionCharts’ interactive JavaScript visualizations and learn how to communicate real-world narratives through underlying data to tell compelling stories.
+- See [Data Stories](https://www.froalacharts.com/explore/data-stories) built using FroalaCharts’ interactive JavaScript visualizations and learn how to communicate real-world narratives through underlying data to tell compelling stories.

 ## For Contributors